mpontus/sqs-sfn-dispatcher/README.md

 2. If a message fails processing, subsequent messages with the same group d will not be processed until the failed message is successfully processed

 Also, don't use DLQs with FIFO queues if the order of operations is critical for your application.
 When a message moves to a DLQ, the queue continues processing the next message in the group, breaking the ordering guarantee.

+## License

+This project is licensed under the Apache License 2.0.

+Copyright 2023.
+All rights reserved.